View Debra Cronin's Obituary on dailycourier.com and share memories

 She was born Aug.
 22, 1950, in Connellsville, a daughter of the late Wayne and Maralouise Detwiler Wilson.

-She was a member of the former East Connellsville United Methodist Church.

-Debra is survived by her sons, Michael Shoemaker and husband Christopher Fry of Pittsburgh, and Brandon Lampley and wife Kamesha of Charlotte, N.C.; her grandchildren, Zy Teira Bennett Collins and Bella Rose Lampley; and her brothers, Mark A. Wilson and wife Peggy of Connellsville, and Douglas W. Wilson and wife Sherry of Donegal.
+Debra is survived by her husband, Gerald Cronin; her sons, Michael Shoemaker and husband Christopher Fry of Pittsburgh, and Brandon Lampley and wife Kamesha of Charlotte, N.C.; her grandchildren, Zy Teira Bennett Collins and Bella Rose Lampley; and her brothers, Mark A. Wilson and wife Peggy of Connellsville, and Douglas W. Wilson and wife Sherry of Donegal.

 In addition to her parents, Debra was predeceased by a brother, Dane B. Wilson.